-The Film Studies Department is one of the leading centre for the study of cinema in London, a position consolidated through its appointments and facilities for film research.
+The Film Studies Department is a leading centre for the study of cinema in London, a position consolidated through its appointments and facilities for film research.
 We have internationally recognised research strengths in the following areas: European cinema, American cinema (mainstream and avant-garde), world cinema (especially East Asian), cultural approaches, and film theory.

 Staff publications and research encompass national cinemas together with popular European genres and stars, art cinema, documentary, and experimental film.
 Cultural approaches extend to a wider range of cinemas (American and Asian as well as European) and include national and transnational identity in film, gender and ethnicity, the representation of the city, music and film, and new media.
 Work in the area of film theory addresses the relationships among film and other disciplines such as philosophy, psychoanalysis, literature, geography, and art.